-There are notices required under other provisions in ERISA (i.e., the Consolidated Omnibus Budget Reconciliation Act (COBRA), the Health Insurance Portability and Accountability Act (HIPAA), the Newborns’ and Mothers’ Health Protection Act (Newborns’ Act), the Womens’ Health and Cancer Rights Act (WHCRA), and the Mental Health Parity Act (MHPA)).
+There are notices required under other provisions in ERISA (i.e., the Consolidated Omnibus Budget Reconciliation Act (COBRA), the Health Insurance Portability and Accountability Act (HIPAA), the Newborns’ and Mothers’ Health Protection Act (Newborns’ Act), and the Women’s Health and Cancer Rights Act (WHCRA)).
 Some of these notices may be included in the SPD and others must be provided separately due to the timeframes for when they are required to be provided.
 For more information on these notices, see the Reporting and Disclosure Guide for Employee Benefit Plans.
 For more information on COBRA, HIPAA, and the other provisions in ERISA related to group health plans, see Resources below for publications on these provisions.

 Disclosures Upon Request

 In addition to the SPD, participants can also request the plan document, insurance contracts, and other documents under which the plan is operated.
 A reasonable copying fee may be charged.

 Qualified Medical Child Support Orders (QMCSO)